bobman2121/KalaVideo/_external_shared/KalaWindow/README.md

 		KalaWindow::SetWindowFocusRequiredState(true);

 		//set this function to false and assign a title and info
-		//if you want to prevent the user from exiting your program.
+		//if you want to prevent the user from exiting your program
+		//if a certain condition has not yet been met, like unsaved game.
 		//setting this to false shows a warning popup with yes or no
 		//and your title and info. if user presses yes the program can close,
 		//if user presses no then the program stays open and the popup closes